 For decades, academic research and Jewish communal discussion has identified Israel education as a mechanism to decrease distancing from Israel and strengthen Jewish continuity.
 With such a goal in mind, Israel education seeks to help emerging Jewish young adults answer the question of “Why Israel?”, when there are so many other competing and compelling values and interests in their lives, both in and outside the Jewish world.
-While many advocacy groups, day schools, informal education frameworks and various Israel immersion programs have identified multiple and diverse ways to implement impactful Israel education, we believe effective Israel education beliezyoung Jewish students will be able to tackle the question of “Why Israel?” through a facilitated educational journey where they autonomously identify Israel’s meaning for themselves as they engage orientations of its sacred value, but also of contradictory opinions that differ from our normative conceptions of it.
+Even with the success of many Israel education initiatives, many Jewish students see Israel either as a Disneyland where Diaspora Jews come to escape reality and find inspiration, as too controversial to even engage with as a positive value, or as something that does not matter at all.
+Unfortunately, because of this three-layered reality, many choose to avoid the tough questions, which results in not engaging the complex reality of Israel.

-Such a pedagogy translates into classroom sessions where we deal with defining terms such as Zionism, the Jewish People, and Judaism not as historical phenomenon, but how these terms shape our identities.
-While acknowledging our normative position regarding Zionism as something sacred, our course treats the Palestinian narrative as an equal narrative of human importance to learn about.
-We learn about the Palestinian people and their legitimate national claims and political identity.
-Once we help students come to an understanding about both the Zionist and Palestinian narratives through a pedagogy of the sacred and difference, we confront in an honest and open fashion the most difficult points of conflict between the two narratives, such as Refugees, Occupation, and Jerusalem.
-As opposed to many advocacy courses, our course focuses less on knowing what to answer in a debate and more on understanding the source of conflict and the political identity of both Zionists and Palestinians to help students come to autonomous conclusions about Israel, the conflict and their own identities.
+Once we help students come to an understanding about both the Zionist and Palestinian narratives, we confront in an honest and open fashion the most difficult points of conflict between the two narratives, such as Refugees, Occupation, and Jerusalem.
+As opposed to advocacy courses, we focus less on knowing what to answer in a debate and more on understanding the source of conflict and the political identity of both Zionists and Palestinians to help students come to their own conclusions about Israel, the conflict and their own identities.

 “I once called Zionism an infinite ideal, and I truly believe that even after we attain our land, the land of Israel, it will not cease to be an ideal.
 Zionism, as I see it, entails not only an aspiration for a piece of land legally ours, but also for moral and spiritual integrity”.